VeReMi-dataset/VeReMi-NextGen/Documentation/Evaltuation/README.md

 ### [Results](./Results)

-Results acquired in the evaluation
+Results acquired in the process of generating VeReMi NextGen

 - Characteristics of driver profiles
 - Optimized Parameter for Evaluation